cndint/FS-ISAC-Presentation-2021/README.md

 # FS-ISAC Presentation 2021
 A list of open source resources relevant to defending against human operated ransomware.
+All links accessed on 1 November 2021.

 - [Bazar](#Bazar)
 - [Center for Internet Security](#Center-for-Internet-Security)